Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

 To obtain $\mathcal{V}_i$ for every $e_i$, a naïve attacker would need to sweep all bits in each $e_i$'s \txt\ section and check if the vulnerability condition is met, then repeat this process for all $e_i \in \mathcal{E}$.
 However, this can be very time-consuming, especially for complex DNNs that can have more than 6.8 million bits in their \txt\ sections, according to our preliminary study.
 To speed up the search, the sweeping process and intersection calculation can be interleaved so that the attacker can iteratively shrink $\mathcal{S}_\mathcal{E}$, starting with $\mathcal{S}_\mathcal{E} = \mathcal{V}_1$, each iteration trying the bits already in $\mathcal{S}_\mathcal{E}$ on an unswept binary $e'$ and removing those that are not vulnerable in $e'$, instead of trying all bits in $e'$.
 During this process, the attacker will need to flip bits in the local executables $\mathcal{E}$ and assess their effects.
 We clarify that this is simple: as the attacker has full control over $\mathcal{E}$ and her local environment, she can easily achieve bit flipping by editing the binary files.

+Once the offline bit search finishes, the attacker can proceed to the online steps.
+While we present an RH-based attack, our bit search algorithm is generic and can be used with other BFA techniques as well, such as using laser beams~\cite{breier2018practical}.

-\parh{Online Preparation: Memory Templating.}~Our attack is achievable in practical and challenging settings: we consider the attacker and victim to be in separate VMs on the same multi-tenant cloud server so they cannot access each other's files or processes, as in typical machine-learning-as-a-service (MLaaS) environments.
+\parh{Online Preparation: Memory Templating.}~Our attack is achievable in practical settings: we consider the attacker to have no direct access to victim-owned resources and no knowledge on victim's weights.
 As a ``warm up,'' the attacker needs to scan the DRAM module in the host machine for bit locations that can be flipped using RH, a procedure called memory templating~\cite{Razavi2016Flip}.
 A bit is flippable using RH only if there is a ``template'' in the DRAM module with the same bit location and flip direction.
-Moreover, for DDR4 platforms, an effective ``DRAM access pattern~\cite{jattke2022blacksmith}'' containing the frequency-domain information needed to launch RH on the platform must also be found and applied to trigger a flip.
-The set of metadata describing where RH can flip bits and how to flip each bit are called \textit{memory templates}.
+For DDR4 platforms, an effective ``DRAM access pattern~\cite{jattke2022blacksmith}'' containing the frequency-domain parameters needed to launch RH on the platform must also be found to trigger a flip.
+The set of metadata describing where RH can flip bits and how to flip each bit is called \textit{memory templates}.
 Currently, multiple tools have been made available to find these templates on DDR4, including Blacksmith~\cite{jattke2022blacksmith} and TRRespass~\cite{Frigo2020TRRespass}.
 In our pipeline, we leverage and slightly extend Blacksmith, the state-of-the-art RH technique for DDR4, to perform memory templating and use the access patterns it found in the attack step later.